 - abdominal cramping

-A person who notices a lot of undigested food in their stool should not worry most of the time, as it is likely to be due to undigested fiber or eating too quickly.
+A person who notices a lot of undigested food in their stool may not need to worry most of the time.
+It is likely due to undigested fiber or eating too quickly.

-If someone notices the following symptoms plus undigested food in their stool, they should see their doctor:
+However, if someone notices the following symptoms plus undigested food in their stool, they may wish to speak with a doctor: